Bola Sete: Early life

-Born Djama de Andrade in Rio de Janeiro, Sete was the only son of a family with seven children.
+Born Djalma de Andrade in Rio de Janeiro, Sete was the only son of a family with seven children.
 His nickname means "Seven Ball".
 In snooker, which is fairly popular in Brazil, the seven ball is the only black ball on the table (like the eight ball in pool).
 Bola got this nickname when he was the only black member of a small jazz group.

 Sete's family were poor and often struggled with finding food.
 Every member of the family played a musical instrument and would often play together.
 Sete first began playing music when he found a Cavaquinho in his home.
 With the help of his Uncle, he taught himself to play and eventually got his own instrument.
 For Christmas in 1932, he was gifted his first guitar.

 At age 10, Sete was fostered by an affluent married couple who sent him to school and introduced him to classical music.
 He later began performing in a semi-professional group that played Brazilian folk music and samba.
 When World War II started, Sete's foster parents sent him into hiding in the Brazilian interior to avoid military conscription.
 He returned to Rio after the end of the war.